Tshepo45/Portfolio-desktop-version/README.md

 Portfolio-Desktop Version project that include a contact form and it uses different tools such Html,Css,Git and Github without additional coding.Use media queries to make sure that your website displays correctly on desktop screens.

 ## 🛠 Built With
-Html Css
+Html Css git github code cloning

 ## key-features
-Understand how to create UIs adaptable to different screen sizes using media queries.
+To understand how to create UIs adaptable to different screen sizes using media queries.
-Understand how to parse a Figma design to create a UI.
+To understand how to parse a Figma design to create a UI.

 ## 💻 Getting Started